Shuvomoy/shuvomoy.github.io/index.md

 ## About Me

-Hello world!
-I am a fourth year Ph.D. student at the [Operations Research Center](https://orc.mit.edu/) at [MIT](http://www.mit.edu/) advised by Professor [Robert M. Freund](https://mitmgmtfaculty.mit.edu/rfreund/) and Professor [Bart Van Parys](https://www.vanparys.xyz/).
+I am a Ph.D. student at the [Operations Research Center](https://orc.mit.edu/) at [MIT](http://www.mit.edu/) advised by Professor [Robert M. Freund](https://mitmgmtfaculty.mit.edu/rfreund/) and Professor [Bart Van Parys](https://www.vanparys.xyz/).

-I am broadly interested in developing efficient algorithms for large-scale optimization and machine learning problems.
-In particular, I have proposed  [a unified methodology for constructing provably fastest algorithms](https://shuvomoy.github.io/Papers/Das_Gupta_et_al_BnB_PEP.pdf) for optimization and machine learning, where I have demonstrated that the problem of finding the fastest algorithm is itself equivalent to solving another practically tractable optimization problem.
-I have proposed and implemented an efficient algorithm (open source implementation [here](https://github.com/Shuvomoy/BnB-PEP-code)) to solve this optimization problem to certifiable global optimality, with its optimal solution representing the fastest algorithm.
-I have found applications of this methodology in constructing [novel mathematical proofs for widely used algorithms lacking such results](https://arxiv.org/abs/2301.01530) and discovering [provably optimal algorithms for constrained optimization](https://arxiv.org/abs/2305.15704).
-Currently, I am applying ideas from this methodology to an ongoing industry project aimed at developing sustainable transportation systems.
-This project builds on my research on energy-efficient railway timetabling, which has already been [implemented in the largest installed base of communication-based train control systems worldwide](https://shuvomoy.github.io/Papers/A_two_step_linear_programming_model_for_energy_efficient_timetables_in_metro_railway_networks.pdf).
+I am interested in developing efficient algorithms for operations research, machine learning, and business analytics.
+I have proposed [a unified methodology to construct the fastest algorithms](https://shuvomoy.github.io/Papers/Das_Gupta_et_al_BnB_PEP.pdf) for large-scale optimization and machine learning, where I have shown that finding the fastest algorithm is equivalent to solving a practically tractable optimization problem.
+I have proposed and implemented an efficient algorithm (open source implementation [here](https://github.com/Shuvomoy/BnB-PEP-code)) to solve this optimization problem, with its solution representing the fastest algorithm.
+My approach has found applications in [discovering faster algorithms](https://www.quantamagazine.org/risky-giant-steps-can-solve-optimization-problems-faster-20230811/), [constructing novel mathematical proofs](https://arxiv.org/pdf/2301.01530.pdf), and developing sustainable transportation systems, building on my research in energy-efficient railway scheduling, [implemented in the largest installed base of communication-based train control systems worldwide](https://shuvomoy.github.io/Papers/A_two_step_linear_programming_model_for_energy_efficient_timetables_in_metro_railway_networks.pdf).

-I obtained my M.A.Sc.
-(GPA 4.00/4.00) from the [ECE Department,](https://www.ece.utoronto.ca/) [University of Toronto](https://www.utoronto.ca/) in 2016.
-After that, I worked as a researcher at the Research & Technology Department of [Thales Canada](https://www.thalesgroup.com/en/americas/canada) for almost three years.
+I obtained my M.A.Sc. from the [ECE Department,](https://www.ece.utoronto.ca/) [University of Toronto](https://www.utoronto.ca/) in 2016.
+After that, I worked as a researcher at the Research & Technology Department of [Thales Group](https://www.thalesgroup.com/en) for almost three years.
 Previously, I obtained my B.Sc. in Electrical and Electronic Engineering from [Bangladesh University of Engineering and Technology](http://www.buet.ac.bd/).

 ## News